ceramicstudio/js-composedb/website/docs/api/commands/cli.document.md

   CONTENT                  contents of the model instance encoded as JSON

 OPTIONS
-  -k, --did-private-key    DID Private Key
-  -c, --ceramic-url        Ceramic API URL
+  -k, --did-private-key    DID Private Key (you can generate a fresh private key using composedb did:generate-private-key) -c, --ceramic-url        Ceramic API URL
 ```

 ### `composedb document:replace`

-replace content in a document with a given streamID
+Replace content in a document with a given streamID

+You can use this command to test how document updates work, but in your DApp you will use [ComposeDB GraphQL Mutations](../../../docs/guides/interacting/mutations.mdx)

 ```
 USAGE